-Halal Tourism Is Poised To Become Next Big Goldmine.
-Halal tourism, or Muslim-friendly travelling, is set to grow to a multi billion dollar business over the coming years based on rising attentiveness of tour operators towards the needs of Muslim tourists and the growing affluence of Muslims in population-rich Islamic countries especially in Southeast Asia and China.
+Halal tourism, or Muslim-friendly traveling, is set to grow to a multi-billion dollar business over the coming years based on the rising attentiveness of tour operators towards the needs of Muslim tourists and the growing affluence of Muslims in population-rich Islamic countries especially in Southeast Asia and China.

 The halal travel market was estimated to be worth $140bn in 2013, accounting for almost 13% of the global total, and is expected to rise to $200bn by 2020, according to Crescentrating, a Singapore-based rating agency for halal-friendly travel services.

 While Muslim travel in the past has been mainly related to providing services to Haj and Umrah pilgrims, travel agencies are now catering to a far more diverse spectrum of Muslim travelers.
 In East and Southeast Asia alone, the regions with the highest number of Muslims worldwide, hundreds of Muslim-only tour groups have emerged, offering services such as booking of halal hotels and itineraries that include halal-certified restaurants and the provision of prayer rooms at airports and shopping malls and other Muslim facilities, as well as Muslim-friendly business travel to meetings or events.

 These tour groups are increasingly reaching out to international customers, namely in the Middle East, but also in Europe and the US.

 Interestingly, Shinto-dominated Japan has emerged as a popular destination for Muslim travelers, with hotels and airports have started to offer halal food and prayer rooms, according to Crescentrating CEO Fazal Bahardeen.